South Pickett Street Corridor Improvements

 Why is the City doing this project?

-South Pickett Street is a high-speed corridor with a high number of injury crashes, limited crossing opportunities, and no dedicated places to bike or scoot, despite the area redeveloping into a more mixed-use, walkable neighborhood.
+South Pickett Street is a high-speed corridor with a high number of injury crashes (nearly 100 in five years), limited crossing opportunities, and no dedicated places to bike or scoot, despite the area redeveloping into a more mixed-use, walkable neighborhood.
 The Alexandria City Council adopted both the Alexandria Mobility Plan and the Eisenhower West Small Area Plan, both of which call for multimodal improvements on South Pickett Street.
 The goal of this project is to make it easier, safer, and more comfortable for people of all ages, abilities, and modes of travel to use South Pickett Street, in accordance with those adopted plans.
 By doing so, the City can address the issues around speeding and traffic safety.

 What does this project mean for me?